 1. Where are the best areas in the park for really little kids?
 (Submitted by Edith)

 Both Disneyland and California Adventure have attractions for all age groups in most of the different lands, but there are some areas geared more specifically for the smallest visitors.
 In Disneyland, Fantasyland and Mickey’s Toontown have the largest number of kid-friendly rides.
-In California Adventure, check out A Bug’s Land and Paradise Pier.
+In California Adventure, check out A Bug’s Land and Paradise Park.

 2. Can I bring my selfie stick into the parks?
 (Submitted by Anonymous)